witoon-skydea/model-choose-graphrag-cli-full/README.md

 - **Visualization**:
   - Visualize knowledge graphs to explore document connections
   - Generate visual explanations of query reasoning paths
+  - Support for Thai language in visualizations
+  - Export visualizations as Mermaid diagrams for embedding in markdown

 - **Model Flexibility**:
   - Choose different LLM and embedding models for different tasks